highlightjs/highlight.js/README.md

 ## Getting the Library

-There are several ways to get highlight.js as a local copy or through a CDN.
-The first one is with our [official site][4], where you can get the common set of languages or a custom package.
+The [official site][4] is where you want to go to grab the common set of languages or a custom package.
+That page mentions some other options to obtain the library as well that you can check out if just a straight up browser package isn't what you are looking for.

-The another way is with node.js version using npm:

-    npm install highlight.js

-There is also a [third-party][5] package for bower that you can use.
-The way to install that is:

-    bower install highlightjs

-If you wish to use a CDN, there are two different CDNs that highlight.js currently support.
-The first one is [yandex][6], and the other is [cdnjs][7].
-You just need to replace the source for the library itself and the styles with the url that corresponds with the CDN you are using.

-For further explanation, check out [the download][4] page on our site.
+The other option is through the git repository directly.
+This is where you want to read the next section.

 ## Building